 I accepted that this would not be the case for my France.
 Having spent less than a month learning the language, I knew this would limit me to few real conversations with the locals.
 I knew it’d have its dull and frustrating moments, but the trip was freaking magical and I was constantly coming upon storybook scenes in the city and country-side.
 I had hoped to find at least one of the many cafes in town that famous American artists in Paris frequented back in their day, but it seemed like I ended stopping in at all of them just by walking around for hours, choosing ones that looked old, established and cool.

-Much needed coffee and much more people watching at Les Duex Magots.
-I’ll be honest, besides it being one of Hemingway’s favorites, this was not a special spot to visit.
+Much needed coffee and much more people watching at the famed corner cafe, Les Duex Magots.
+I’ll be honest, besides it being the favorite places for the literary minds of Sartre and De Beauvoir or Hemingway and Fitzgerald met to exchange ideas, this was not a special spot to visit today.
 There are just too many tables and people forced into one corner.
 The service attitude reflects this.
 Though the patrons across the sidewalk and away from the foot-traffic did seem to have a better experience than those of us, brick and mortar-side.

 I concluded my walking tour of the city by looping back to the square at Notre Dame.
 I peeked into a couple of other cathedrals as I came upon them on day one, more so for shade than sanctuary, but their cool halls couldn’t quite steal the show like the enormous and impressively detailed stained glass windows of Notre Dame.
 If it weren’t for the noisy, obtrusive crowd, the massive mass would have given me chills.
 Catholics know how to evoke a sense of presence.
 I resisted the urge to convert with great difficulty and the overwhelming need to reprise Esmerelda’s “God Help the Outcast” from Disney’s 1996 musical hit, The Hunchback of Notre Dame.